Skip to content

 Beechenwood Farm

-Opening for the 40th yr, this 2 acre garden with many parts.
+Opening for over 40 yrs, this 2 acre garden with many parts.
 Lawn meandering through woodland with drifts of spring bulbs.
 Rose pergola with steps, pots with spring bulbs and later aeoniums.
 Fritillary and cowslip meadow.
 Walled herb garden with pool and exuberant planting.
 Orchard inc white garden and hot border.
 Greenhouse and vegetable garden.
 Rock garden extending to grasses, ferns and bamboos.
 Shady walk to belvedere.
 8 acre copse of native species with grassed rides.

 Owner Info